znsio/specmatic-documentation/documentation/stubbing_database.md

 </dependency>
 ```

-- Sometimes there is a Xerces library version conflict, and in this case, you could find out the version of Xerces used by Specmatic.
+- Sometimes there is a Xerces library version conflict, and in this case, you could find out the version of Xerces used by Specmatic, and pin it in the pom.xml dependencies.

 - Below is the dependency example for Xerces library.
 ```